GlobalFishingWatch/ais-listener/README.md

 In every case we call these objects **_receivers_** or **_listeners_**.

 Currently, the following receivers/listeners are supported:
-- UDP server that listens on a socket and accepts clients requests asynchronously.
+- UDPSocketReceiver: UDP server that listens on a socket and accepts clients requests asynchronously.
-- TCP client that connects to a socket server and continuously requests new data.
+- ClientTCPSocketReceiver: TCP client that connects to a socket server and continuously requests new data.

 </div>